- Search The Registry

 - My Account

 Ruby Bridges was born on this date in 1954.
 She is a Black education activist.

-Bridges was born in a little cabin around Tylerton, Mississippi to a very poor family.
-Her father, Abon, and mother, Lucille, were determined to get their daughter education and take a stand.
-Because of their forthright and courageous actions, her father was fired from his job, and her grandparents were forced to leave a farm where they had been sharecroppers for 25 years.
+Bridges was born to a poor family in a cabin around Tylerton, Mississippi.
+Her father, Abon, and mother, Lucille, were determined to get their daughter's education and take a stand.
+Her father was fired from his job because of their forthright and courageous actions, and her grandparents were forced to leave a farm where they had been sharecroppers for 25 years.

 Although many consider Bridges a hero, for her, the real heroes were her parents.
-She clearly remembers the white federal marshals, with bands around their arms, escorting her that day from her car and into the building.
+She clearly remembers the white federal marshals, with bands around their arms, escorting her from her car to the building that day.
 It was Ruby's first day as a first-grader at William Frantz School.
 She spent most of the day in the principal's office.
-When she entered her new classroom, there were no students and she thought that she was early.
+There were no students when she entered her new classroom, and she thought she was early.
 What had happened was the white parents had taken their children out of school that day.

-Bridges reaches out to parents to encourage them to take an active part in their children's education.
+Bridges reaches out to parents to encourage them to participate actively in their children's education.
 She tries to make them understand that education has no limitations.
 She stresses moral responsibility to one another regardless of the color of skin.
-She tries to improve the social, economic, and political status of children, no matter what color, and to do all she can to ensure a better life for children and adults.
+She tries to improve children's social, economic, and political status, no matter what color, and does all she can to ensure a better life for children and adults.

 She is chair of the Ruby Bridges Foundation, formed in 1999 to promote "the values of tolerance, respect, and appreciation of all differences."
 Her parents later divorced.
 Describing the mission of the group, she says, "Racism is a grown-up disease, and we must stop using our children to spread it."
 Henry and Bridges Hall now sometimes make joint appearances in schools in connection with the Bridges Foundation.